 Making a hypertufa leaf casting is one of the easiest rustic garden crafts.
+All you need are some big leaves, and my favorite hypertufa recipe.

-See how to make hypertufa; Make a batch of hypertufa following the directions and either use a flat dish type mold like a garbage can lid, or even a discarded serving platter to fill with the hypertufa mix.
+Make a batch of hypertufa following the directions and either use a flat dish type mold like a garbage can lid, or even a discarded serving platter to fill with the hypertufa mix.

 See the page on hypertufa molds for more ideas and hints.